OthmanB/Benomar2022/Programs/acoef_analysis/README.md

     - Data/MCMC_Spectrum_data: https://ipfs.filebase.io/ipfs/QmeuE6kLGFR5s1uPAQ6eKcbWtJpRXyejdNxxEJVNNYwR5M

+	Alternatively, you can download the same files in https://othmanbenomar.dev/Data.html

     C. Use the main.py program which will allow you to make all of the figures of the paper except Figure 3.

 # Details on each programs